|

 Regulation 17(7) read with Schedule II Part A of the LODR is made available to the Board.

-The agenda and explanatory notes are sent to the Board in advance.
-The Board periodically
+and explanatory notes are sent to the Board in advance.
+The Board periodically reviews

-reviews compliance reports of all laws applicable to the Company.
-The Board meets at least
+compliance reports of all laws applicable to the Company.
+The Board meets at least once a

-once a quarter to review the quarterly financial results and other items on the agenda and
+quarter to review the quarterly financial results and other items on the agenda and also

 meetings are held, when necessary.

-During the year 04 (Four) Board Meetings were held during the year ended 31st March,
+During the year 08 (Eight) Board Meetings were held during the year ended 31st March,

-February, 2024.
-The gap between any two Board meetings during this period did not exceed
+The gap between any two Board meetings during this period did not exceed one hundred and

 Name of the Directors |